eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 To perform Relying Party authentication, the Wallet Instance needs to check and validate the module entity with which it communicates, which is called a "Relying Party Instance".
 There could be multiple Relying Party Instances for each Relying Party.
-Let’s take for example a Relying Party called the “Traffic Police”, which is represented by numerous policemen stationed along the highways and in the cities, each policeman carrying a hand-held Relying Party device and a suitable application, that has the capability to authenticate the Traffic Police to a User holding a Wallet Instance and an mDL stored inside it.
+Let's take for example a Relying Party called the "Traffic Police", which is represented by numerous policemen stationed along the highways and in the cities, each policeman carrying a hand-held Relying Party device and a suitable application, that has the capability to authenticate the Traffic Police to a User holding a Wallet Instance and an mDL stored inside it.
 The concept of a Relying Party Instance is readily understood in this proximity scenario.

 The same could be visualized for the remote scenarios.
-Let’s take for example the Tax Authority as a Relying Party that wants to communicate with Wallet Instances.
+Let's take for example the Tax Authority as a Relying Party that wants to communicate with Wallet Instances.
 To do so, the Tax Authority needs a software module that is capable of sending ISO-compliant or SD-JWT-compliant